Be prepared for the ABAP Programming Model for SAP Fiori

-You’ve surely already heard about the new ABAP programming model for building state-of-the-art, intrinsically SAP HANA-optimized Fiori apps in SAP S/4HANA [If not, then get started here] and maybe even played around with it, but you are still on SAP Business Suite – optimally on SAP HANA.
+You’ve surely already heard about the ABAP Programming Model for SAP Fiori for building state-of-the-art, intrinsically SAP HANA-optimized web-based apps in SAP S/4HANA [If not, then get started here] and maybe even played around with it, but you are still on SAP Business Suite – optimally on SAP HANA.

 This is the situation for the vast majority of SAP’s customers and partners right now in 2017, but sooner or later they will get in touch with the Digital Core, that is SAP S/4HANA!

 As a developer or development manager, the questions at this stage are surely about how to best prepare yourself, your team and the new custom application developments for this new world – as this is just a matter of time until you get in touch with the digital core that is SAP S/4HANA.

 |[update] Note that this blog is also applicable to be prepared for the ABAP RESTful Application Programming Model (aka ABAP RESTful Programming Model) which is the evolutionary successor of the ABAP Programming Model for SAP Fiori.

 Learn more: Get started with the ABAP RESTful Application Programming Model (RAP)

 The ABAP Programming Model for SAP Fiori has been introduced with the ABAP release 7.50 SPS01, first only supporting the development of read-only Fiori apps, and then successively enhanced and improved with the following ABAP releases.

 The ABAP Programming Model for SAP Fiori is based on proven technologies such as Core Data Services (CDS) for the data modelling and access, OData protocol for the service exposure and the business object processing framework for the transactional processing.